linuxtim/SARS-CoV-2-Deactivator/UK-Face-Mask-Appeal.md

 UK hospitals use **P3** grade respirators ("face masks") for high risk areas - ref p24 to p26 in [NHS/Govt guidelines](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/874316/Infection_prevention_and_control_guidance_for_pandemic_coronavirus.pdf).

-These masks are very similar to **FFP3** masks commonly used in the construction industry (particularly for fine dust e.g. angle grinding, asbestos removal etc.) - in some cases they are identical, and in other cases the types of valve in the construction industry masks make them unsuitable for medical use (to prevent risk of infection *from* the medic to others).
+These masks are very similar to **FFP3** masks commonly used in the construction industry (particularly for fine dust e.g. angle grinding, asbestos removal etc.) - in some cases they are identical, sometimes different valves used in the construction / industrial masks make them unsuitable for medical use (to prevent risk of infection *from* the medic to others).

 Although the hospitals can't generally use most construction industry masks, **these experimental tests can use them**.
 This is because manufacturers normally make all their P3 masks with the same materials.
 They only change the valves and other fittings, and add extra fluid-resistant layers for medical masks.

-Next week's tests will focus on the filter media, using lab equipment to ensure that heat treatment doesn't harm the mask's ability to filter out inert particulates the same size as the virus (0.12 to 0.06 thousandths of a millimetre across!).
+Next week's tests will focus on the filter media, using lab equipment to ensure that heat treatment doesn't harm the masks' ability to filter out particulates the same size as the virus (0.12 to 0.06 thousandths of a millimetre across!).

 Here is some earlier (pollution related) research by the same team: